Benburb Street: History

 For much of the 19th century Ross & Co.
-Dublin Cabinet Makers, know for its campaign furniture had a manufacturing facility on Tighe Street with the main premises on Ellis Quay, located close to its main customers at the Royal Barracks.
+Dublin Cabinet Makers, known for its campaign furniture had a manufacturing facility on Tighe Street with the main premises on Ellis Quay, located close to its main customers at the Royal Barracks.

 Historically, the street was associated with prostitution due to its proximity to Collins Barracks.
 This association continued up until the late 1990s.

 Benburb Housing Scheme

 History of the Benburb Housing Scheme

 The housing scheme in Benburb street was the first housing scheme project undertaken directly by Dublin Corporation under the auspices of its Artisans' Dwellings Committee.
 In 1880, Dublin Corporation's Executive Sanitary Officer took a visit to Benburb Street and surrounding areas, creating a report of his findings.
 As a result, 27 tenement houses, housing 488 people would be demolished.
 These buildings were decayed, the floors were saturated, roofs were beyond repair, and the soil was soaked with foul matter.
 He described them as being in a 'rotten state' and 'utterly incapable of repair'.
 These houses were occupied by the working-class due to their proximity to factories such as Courtney and Stephens' Irons Works.

 According to the report, the working class were deserving of better housing.
 The officer believed that with a suitable range of housing and combination of small shops, a benefit would be felt by the whole community.
 However, there was a lack of funding for this project and no private entity would take on the scheme.
 This would also influence the quality of housing due to the profit margin as a result of the very low rents.

 An initial report was supplied to Dublin Corporation by Arthur Dudgeon, civil engineer and architect, in 1883.
 This provided general recommendations and calculations on the economic possibilities of the scheme.
 Subsequently the City Architect was asked to produce the detail of the plan, which was reported on in July 1884.